r15hil/r15hil.github.io/docs/books/books.md

 ## Books

+📚 On the Geneology of Morals: Friedrich Nietzsche

 📚 Men Without Women: Haruki Murakami

 ✅ Men Are from Mars, Women Are from Venus: John Gray - November 2024 👌